In preparation for your microblading appointment:Do not work out 24 hours before the procedure.

-No alcohol or caffeine 24 hours before procedure.
+No alcohol or caffeine 24 hours before the procedure.

-Avoid sun and tanning one week prior to procedure.
+Avoid sun and tanning one week prior to the procedure.

-Do not take Aspirin, Niacin, Vitamin E or Advil/Ibuprofen 24 hours before procedure.
+Do not take Aspirin, Niacin, Vitamin E or Advil/Ibuprofen 24 hours before the procedure.

 No brow waxing, tinting, microdermabrasion or chemical peels one week before.